Affine Springer Fibers and Generalized Haiman Ideals: Proofs

 When we expand, all monomials come in pairs from distributing $b-d$ or $ad-bc$.
 These pairs look like $m \left(\frac{b}{d}\right) - m$ or $m \left(\frac{ad}{bc}\right) - m$, where each term is appropriately divisible so that there are no denominators.
 If one of these monomials cancels with another monomial, that other monomial also must be part of a pair like the above.
 For example,

 We can continue to follow a chain of cancellation until either we get two terminal monomials that do not cancel with anything, or we eventually reach a monomial that cancels with the starting monomial $m$, creating a cycle.
 We can visualize these chains of cancellations by oriented paths in a 2 dimensional lattice.
-Vertices represent monomials, and edges represent a difference of two monomials, i.e. a pair.
+Vertices represent monomials, vertical edges represent a difference of two monomials of the form $m \left(\frac{b}{d}\right) - m$, and horizontal edges represent a difference of the form $m \left(\frac{ad}{bc}\right) - m$.
 The full path represents the sum of all the pairs of monomials represented by each edge, and the end vertices of the path are the terminal monomials.
 For example, the above cancellation can be represented by the path:

 \tikzset{every picture/.style={line width=0.75pt}}